rsadasiv/GreatAdventure/README.md

 # GreatAdventure
-A Silk Road Historical Narrative with ChatGPT
+A Silk Road historical narrative with ChatGPT